 - Once you get to the edge, remove the chopstick and pinch the tip so the pasta stays in place.

-To freeze, spread your pasta in a single layer across a rimmed cookie sheet and place in the freezer for an hour (this will prevent the noodles from sticking together).
-After an hour, place frozen pasta in a large resealable baggie, making sure to release as much air as possible before sealing.
+- To freeze: Spread your pasta in a single layer across a rimmed cookie sheet and place it in the freezer for an hour (this will prevent the noodles from sticking together).
+Then toss frozen pasta in a large resealable baggie, making sure to release as much air as possible before sealing.

 Serving Recommendations

-- If you’re looking for more protein, try this keto bolognese.
+- Or, if you’re looking for more protein, try this keto bolognese

 Recipe FAQs + Variations